BMC unveils Rs 39,038 crore budget, keeps tax structure unchanged

 In the 11.51 crore surplus budget, the civic body is expecting a revenue of a Rs 27,811.57 crore from various sources, including property tax, water and sewage charges, compensation in lieu of octroi and DP fees, which is Rs 636 crore less as compared to the Rs 22,448 crore estimated revenue of FY 20-21.

+He said they have been following up with the state government for Rs 5,274 crore of dues and with the Slum Rehabilitation Authority (SRA) for Rs 1,600 crore dues.

+"We expect to receive this amount from the government in 2021," he said.

-The budget does not make announcement about any new major infrastructure project and the BMC has focused on various ongoing development projects, besides health services, education and other facilities.
+The budget does not make any announcement about any new major infrastructure project and the BMC focuses on various ongoing development projects, besides health services, education and other facilities.

 The civic body has estimated Rs 18,750 crore for FY 21-22 from the Rs 14,637.76 crore in FY 20-21 for the capital expenditure works, which includes traffic operation and roads (Rs 1,600 crore), Coastal Road project (Rs 2,000 crore), Water supply projects (Rs 1,232.17 crore), storm water drains (Rs 1149.74 crore), Goregaon-Mulund Link Road (Rs 1,300 crore) and sewage disposal (Rs 1,060.06 crore), among others.